GediminasMasaitis/texel-tuner/README.md

 # Texel tuner

 This project is based on the linear evaluation ideas described in https://github.com/AndyGrant/Ethereal/blob/master/Tuning.pdf.
+The code is based on an implementation in Weiss, which can be found at https://github.com/TerjeKir/weiss.

 ## Plugging in your evaluation
 To add your own evaluation it is required to transform your evaluation into a linear system.